stiliajohny/cookiecutter-collection/README.md

 ## About The Project
 Check in the individual folders to use the cookiecutter of your choice

+- <a href="./ansible">./ansible</a> - Enjoy a enhanced cookiecutter ansible-molecule template.

 ---

 ## Roadmap

-See the [open issues](https://github.com/stiliajohny/ansible-molecule-cookiecutter/issues) for a list of proposed features (and known issues).
+See the [open issues](https://github.com/stiliajohny/my-cookiecutters/issues) for a list of proposed features (and known issues).

 ---